popt00/connect_z/README.md

-JAVA project for fetching user and user's frieds data from anilist api, comparing their lists and ranking their friends
+spring java project for fetching user and user's friend's data from anilist api, ranking their friends based on their media ratings